-For so many women, "bouncing back" after having a baby is difficult, stressful and nearly impossible with a newborn in hand.
-Finding workouts that are safe and effective is even more difficult, but our method is all that and more.
+For so many women, getting back into a fitness routine after having a baby is difficult, stressful and nearly impossible with a newborn in hand.
+Finding workouts that are safe and effective is even more difficult, but the P.volve Method is all that and more.

-Aurora Culpo is one of many women who got back into the swing of working out with P.volve.
+Aurora Culpo, influencer and wellness junkie, is one of many women who got back into the swing of working out with P.volve.
 "When I first began working out, my progress seemed slow and painstaking.
 I began gaining strength and I started noticing a difference in the way my body looked and felt after a few months of pacing myself," she says.
 "My outlook on fitness has changed because I've realized that staying consistent is most important, even if some days I could only squeeze in 10 minutes."
 Below, she shares more details on her postpartum experience.

 Q: Congrats on being a new mom!
 How has your fitness routine changed since having a baby?